 • docutils/Sphinx frontend: will default to referencing targets by number if possible, even if a custom label is explicitly set.
-This behaviour can be overridden in the style sheet by setting the type style property to 'custom'.
+This behaviour can be overridden in the style sheet by setting the type property of the linked reference style to 'custom' (see also issue #244).